DRubioG/Zynq-eame/Zynq-eame_0/README.md

 - Encendido por switch
 - Alimentación a 5V

-[EN] Zynq-eame 0 is a XC7Z010 based board from the Zynq-7000's family from Xilinx This board consist of:
+[EN] Zynq-eame 0 is a XC7Z010 based board from the Zynq-7000's family from Xilinx.
+This board consist of:
 - 512Kb of DDR3 ram memory
 - HDMI output